 What is the SIH Birthing Center’s philosophy on breastfeeding?Toggle accordion item

-The SIH Birthing Center strongly encourages exclusive breastfeeding.
+The SIH Birthing Center strongly encourages breastfeeding exclusively.
 Breastfeeding helps your baby’s transition to the outside world and reinforces the bond between the two of you.
 The first hour after your baby is born is commonly known as the Golden Hour.
 It’s the very first time Mommy, Daddy, and Baby spend together as a family.

-We want you, as much as possible, to have a quiet and peaceful moment to bond with your new baby.
+We want you, as much as possible, to have quiet and peaceful moments to bond with your new baby.
 After this time alone, we welcome you to invite family and friends to meet your beautiful, new bundle of joy!

 Do you provide car seats for my baby?Toggle accordion item

-A care seat is something you’ll need to have in order to take the baby home.
+A car seat is something you’ll need to have in order to take the baby home.
 It’s required by law.
 Unfortunately, we don’t provide car seats.